Resident Evil Village: Downloadable content

 At E3 2021, Capcom announced that downloadable content for the game was in development.
 At the Capcom Showcase in June 2022, the Winters' Expansion was revealed.
-It includes a new story expansion titled Shadows of Rose, featuring Rosemary Winters as the playable protagonist, alongside a third-person camera mode for the main story, and two new stages and Chris Redfield, Lady Dimitrescu, and Karl Heisenberg as additional playable characters for the Mercenaries mode.
+It includes a new story expansion titled Shadows of Rose, featuring Rosemary "Rose" Winters as the playable protagonist, alongside a third-person camera mode for the main story, and two new stages and Chris Redfield, Lady Dimitrescu, and Karl Heisenberg as additional playable characters for the Mercenaries mode.
 The expansion released for the PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S versions on October 28, 2022, for the Nintendo Switch cloud version on December 2, 2022, and for the macOS version on January 13, 2023.

 Reception

+Critical reception

-Resident Evil Village received "generally favorable reviews" on all platforms from critics, according to review aggregator Metacritic.
+Resident Evil Village received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

-Several critics noted the more action-centered gameplay in comparison to Resident Evil 7 and compared the switch in direction to that of Resident Evil 4.
+Some critics noted the more action-centered gameplay in comparison to Resident Evil 7, and compared the switch in direction to that of Resident Evil 4.
 Phil Hornshaw of GameSpot wrote that while he felt Resident Evil 7 leaned towards the "dark and creepy haunted house" setting akin to Resident Evil, Village took cues from the "faster, panickier" Resident Evil 4.
 IGN's Tristan Ogilvie saw the game as successfully taking the best elements of the action from Resident Evil 4 and combining it with the modern design from Resident Evil 7.
-Hornshaw praised the new direction taken by the game, feeling its notable departure from Resident Evil 7 was what made it work as a sequel and opined that the game provided an excellent balance of action and scares.
-Conversely, Leon Hurley of GameRadar was critical of the new approach, calling it a shame that the title was "one of the 'not a horror game' Resident Evils" and concluded that whilst the game was fun, it had undone the work of Resident Evil 7 in redefining the series.
+Hornshaw praised the new direction, feeling its notable departure from Resident Evil 7 made it work as a sequel and opined that the game provided an excellent balance of action and scares.
+Conversely, Leon Hurley of GameRadar was critical of the new approach, lamenting that the title was "one of the 'not a horror game' Resident Evils" and concluded that whilst the game was fun, it had undone the redefining work of Resident Evil 7.
 Later sections of the game received mixed opinions for their emphasis on action.
 Ogilvie praised the final chapters for their "chaotic levels of carnage" that reminded him of a run-and-gun Call of Duty campaign, whereas both Hornshaw and Hurley criticised the sections for being too action-heavy, negatively comparing them to Call of Duty and "the worst action-heavy portions" of Resident Evil 6.